pattazl/navigate-mark-edit-history/README.md

 - `navigateEditHistory.topStackWhenQuickPickSelect`: Move edit to top of stack on quick pick select.
 - `navigateEditHistory.topStackWhenMove`: Move edit to top of stack on cursor position change.
 - `navigateEditHistory.filterOnPathInEditList`: When filtering the edit list, also match on the file path.
+- `navigateEditHistory.markerStyle`: Marker Style, you can define JSON `#navigateEditHistory.markerJSONCustom#` by yourself, SVG maybe has conflict with breakpoint [Issue](https://github.com/Microsoft/vscode/issues/5923) ,
+- `navigateEditHistory.markerColor`: Such as #FF00FF99, not worked in SVG, you can define JSON `#navigateEditHistory.markerJSONCustom#` by yourself, see the [theme-color](https://code.visualstudio.com/api/references/theme-color),
+- `navigateEditHistory.markerJSON`: Current marker style's JSON, it is readonly and for custom reference, custom key(gutterIconPathExt) support relative/absolute SVG path,
+- `navigateEditHistory.markerJSONCustom`: The custom marker style's JSON, see the `#navigateEditHistory.markerJSON#` and [DecorationRenderOptions](https://code.visualstudio.com/api/references/vscode-api#DecorationRenderOptions),
+- `navigateEditHistory.markerWholeLine` : Whether marker the whole line, you can define JSON `#navigateEditHistory.markerJSONCustom#` by yourself.,
+- `navigateEditHistory.markerStyleEnum1` : The Line on the left,
+- `navigateEditHistory.markerStyleEnum2` : The dash on the left,
+- `navigateEditHistory.markerStyleEnum3` : The dot on the left,
+- `navigateEditHistory.markerStyleEnum4` : The dot on the bottom,
+- `navigateEditHistory.markerStyleEnum5` : Set background color,
+- `navigateEditHistory.markerStyleEnum6` : SVG rectangle on the left, the key gutterIconPathExt support relative/absolute,
+- `navigateEditHistory.markerStyleEnum7` : SVG triangle on the left, the key gutterIconPathExt support relative/absolute,
+- `navigateEditHistory.markerStyleEnum8` : Set your own style by marker JSONCustom,

 ## Workflow Guide